Opana Abuse Symptoms, Side Effects, and Addiction Treatment

-With chronic use of Opana, users may develop a tolerance to the drug – spurring a pattern of continuously taking more and more of the drug to experience the same effects.
+With chronic use of Opana, users may develop a tolerance to the drug—spurring a pattern of continuously taking more and more of it to experience the same effects.
 Like other Schedule II drugs, Opana carries a severe risk of psychological and/or physiological dependence and is considered dangerous when misused.
 If you or someone you love is abusing Opana, learn how to find help.

-Due to its potency, Opana is a highly sought-after opiate of abuse and sold under various street names, including:
+Due to its potency, Opana is a highly sought-after opiate of abuse.
+It is sold under various street names, including:

 - Blue heaven.